 *If you want to shoot analogue you are more than welcome.

-The Lab is open to all currently enrolled students and staff of the Faculty.
+The Lab is open to all currently enrolled students and staff of the Faculty and our professional members.
 The PrintShop is available to use straight away, and you are welcome to see what is happening in the Podium Lab.
 For anything else, you'll need to register and do Essentials where required.

-Here in the Fabrication Lab we have four Trotec laser cutters ranging in power from 30W to 100W.
+Here in the Fabrication Lab we have five Trotec laser cutters ranging in power from 30W to 100W.
 These machines are ideal for detailed cutting and engraving.
 They are particularly suited for scale architectural models but there possibilities do not end there.
-They are accessible and powerful fabrication tools for beginners as well as for more advanced skill-set.
+They are an accessible and powerful fabrication tool for beginners as well as for those with a more advanced skill-set.

 Our 3D printing facilities range from open access Makerbots that you can come, plug in and print, to more advanced printers that print in a range of materials and colours.